 Some chores that my son helps take care of includes taking out the trash from the bathrooms, cleans the table, sweeps the floors and feeds our dog, Canelo.

 This is of course in addition to picking up after himself and cleaning up his room.
-We use the weekly chores tracker for kids included in this planner to mark all his chores when complete and you can grab yours for free.
+We use the weekly chores checklist below to mark all his chores when complete and you can grab yours for free.